gauniverseorg/ga-docs/docs/Advanced-Features/Low-Code/System/Cache.md

 1. Methods

     - cache(string key, object obj, int validInMinutes = -1): Adds an object to the cache with the specified key and validity period in minutes.
-By default, the validity period is set to –1, indication that the object has no expiration.
+By default, the validity period is set to –1, indication that the object has no expiration
     - get(string key): Retrieves an object from the cache based on the specified key.
-If the object exists and its validity period has not expired, it is returned; otherwise, null is returned.
+If the object exists and its validity period has not expired, it is returned; otherwise, null is returned
-    - remove(string key): Removes an object from the cache based on the specified key.
+    - remove(string key): Removes an object from the cache based on the specified key

 2. CacheObject class

-    - Represents an object stored in the cache.
+    - Represents an object stored in the cache
     - Contains the following properties:
-        - AddedToCache: Represents the date and time when the object was added to the cache.
+        - AddedToCache: Represents the date and time when the object was added to the cache
-        - ValidInMinutes: Specifies the validity period of the object in minutes.
+        - ValidInMinutes: Specifies the validity period of the object in minutes
-        - Object: Stores the actual object.
+        - Object: Stores the actual object